ionic-team/ionic-framework/core/src/components/input/readme.md

 #### ionInput

-Emitted when the input value has changed.
+Emitted when a keyboard input ocurred.

 #### ionInputDidLoad